 Diversity in Religious Education in Public School Curriculum and the Needs of Muslim students practicing Islam

-Seema is the recipient of the 2015 Mary McLeod Bethune Award Educational Leadership Award presented at 2015 Convocation, Graduate Theological Foundation and the 2013 Inspiring Muslim Woman’s Award: Muslim Women’s Alliance, Annual Women’s Conference, March 10, 2013.
+AWARDS: Seema is the recipient of the 2015 Mary McLeod Bethune Educational Leadership Award, presented at 2015 Convocation, Graduate Theological Foundation and the 2013 Inspiring Muslim Woman’s Award: Muslim Women’s Alliance, Annual Women’s Conference, March 10, 2013.
 The book, Muslim Voices in Education won the Philip C. Chinn Award in Multicultural Education Books published by Sense Publications, 2009.
 (Seema's Book Chapter: “Separation of What and State”).
-In 2008 She received the Distinguished Lifetime Educator Award: IQRA International, Annual Dinner 25th Anniversary, October 2008.
+In 2008, she received the Distinguished Lifetime Educator Award: IQRA International, Annual Dinner 25t Anniversary, October, 2008.

 Doctorate of Education in Islamic Education, Graduate Theological Foundation 2015